PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/acquire-token.md

 > :information_source: Before you start here, make sure you understand how to [initialize the application object](./initialization.md).
 It is also crucial to understand the relationship between [access tokens and resources](./resources-and-scopes.md).

 In MSAL, you can get access tokens for the APIs your app needs to call using the `acquireToken*` methods provided by the library.
-The `acquireToken*` methods abstract away the 2 steps involved in acquiring tokens with the [OAuth 2.0 authorization code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow):
+The `acquireToken*` methods abstract away the 2 steps involved in acquiring tokens with the [OAuth 2.0 authorization code flow](/entra/identity-platform/v2-oauth2-auth-code-flow.md):

 1. make a request to Azure AD to obtain an `authorization code`
-1. exchange that code for an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) containing the user consented scopes
+1. exchange that code for an [access token](/entra/identity-platform/access-tokens.md) containing the user consented scopes

-You can read more about access tokens [here](https://docs.microsoft.com/azure/active-directory/develop/access-tokens).

 ## Acquiring an Access Token